A lot of snow fell the other day. So this mp3 will happen now.

 chorus

-And then again in the morning
+Cry all night And then again in the morning In between yawning

 This MP3 is a really nice little guitar instrumental I made back in February 2004.
 I hadn't even heard this one in years but discovered it just now.